 June 15-July 1 Tech committees review and/or add to the RCS compilation, mark each with either Accepted, Accepted with Changes, or Not Accepted, by July 1 (Rulebook Committee develops a spreadsheet to track comments and actions).
 Tech committees submit their feedback to firstname.lastname@example.org by July 1.

-Aug 1-Sept 1 Member comments accepted by email ONLY to firstname.lastname@example.org
+Aug 1-Sept 1 Member comments accepted by on the Rulebook Forum or via email to email@example.com

 Sept 15 Rulebook Committee compiles member comments, send compiled comments to tech committees by Sept 15.